silvio3105/Rules3105/README.md

 };

 /*
-    Same as C-style enums but:
+    Same as classes:
     Enum value names in the enum class are named with uppercase letters for every word.
-    Value names do not start with an abbreviation(eg., "GSM_ERROR").
+    Value names do not start with an abbreviation(eg., "ERROR", not "GSM_ERROR").
 */
-enum class enum_class_t : uint16_t
+enum class EnumClass_t : uint16_t
 {
     EnumOne = 0,
     EnumTwo